vegaøyan world heritage

 Flovær in 1913.
 Photo: Anders Beer Wilse

-View from Flovær towards Lånan.
-The photo was taken in 1913.
+View from Flovær against Lånan The picture was taken in 1913.
 Photo: Anders Beer Wilse

-Flovær is an old egg and down fishing village, and has been one of the most important in Vegaøyan.
+Flovær is an old egg and eiderdown islands , and has been one of the most important in Vegaøyan.
 The settlement is strongly influenced by the eider industry.
-Large egg fields with room for 10-15 birds and stone nests of various shapes lie close together on the main island and the islets outside.
-Here, eider ducks have nested everywhere; under houses, outbuildings and boathouses.
-Hundreds of birds could be nesting under the big boathouse.
-Flovær was declared a protected egg and down area in 1812.
-According to the land register, the settlers collected around 12 kilos of down from the nests on the island.
-Some sources tell of up to 1,300 birds on nests before the war.
-When the eiders were in their prime, the fishermen had to move to a hut on Brusholmen so as not to disturb the birds with their activity.
-The cats were locked in a cage so as not to frighten the ea.
+Large eaves with space for 10-15 birds and stone nests in various shapes are located close together on the main island and the islets outside.
+Here, eiders have been nesting everywhere; under houses, outbuildings and boathouses.
+A hundred birds could nest under the large boathouse.
+Flovær was protected as an egg and eiderdown islands in 1812.
+According to the register, the sitters collected around 12 kilos of down from the nests in the island weather.
+Some sources say that there were up to 1,300 birds in the nests before the war.
+When it was the peak season for the eider, the fishermen had to move to a nest on Brusholmen so as not to disturb the birds with their activity.
+The cats were locked in a cage so as not to scare them Eider duck .
 The residents of Flovært kept eye records and nesting eiders.
-Old boats were taken into use as ebanes, and are named after the boats, such as "Ester", "Halfdan", "Anna" and "Odd".
-One of the ebanes is called the Mission Boat.
-The proceeds from this duna went to the mission.
+Old boats were used as ebans, and are named after the boats, such as “Ester”, “Halfdan”, “Anna” and “Odd”.
+One of the ebans is called Misjonsbanen.
+The income from this duna went to the mission.